Eugene-Ong-W-X/tp/docs/UserGuide.md

 ### Listing all contacts : `list`

-Shows a list of all contacts in your SoConnect.
+Whenever you need to view a list of all the contacts you have in your SoConnect, you can easily do so using the `list` command.
+You can directly use the `list` command without the need of any parameters!

 Format: `list`